kubeflow/model-registry/docs/mr_go_library.md

 }
 ```

-Create a new `ModelArtifact` for the newly created version
+Create a `ModelArtifact` for the version

 ```go
 artifactName := "ARTIFACT_NAME"